lfedgeai/AegisEdgeAI/hybrid-cloud-poc/python-app-demo/README.md

-# Unified-Identity - Phase 1: Python App Demo
+# Unified-Identity - Setup: Python App Demo

 This demo shows how to fetch and dump a Sovereign SVID with AttestedClaims using a simple Python application.